 The Pharmacy Technician program prepares students for entry level pharmacy technician positions in hospitals and retail stores.
 Students will gain valuable hands-on experience that will prepare them to work under the supervision of a pharmacist.

-Upon completion of the 51-credit program you may apply for a Certificate of Achievement.
+Upon completion of the 51-credit program you may apply for an Advanced Certificate.

-When you complete the 64-credit program you may apply for an Associate in Applied Science degree.
+When you complete the 61-credit program you may apply for an Associate in Applied Science degree.